Current Projects

 Clusters: Community

-PIs & SP Involved: Ellison, Pflugh Prescott
+Researchers Involved: Ellison, Pflugh Prescott

 This project will develop a cooking curriculum that simultaneously promotes healthy eating and reduces food waste in low-income/low-resource households.